Paul Burlin: Second World War

 Burlin used images from Greek mythology to paint commentary against the brutality of war.
 He was especially concerned with Jewish persecution.
 Burlin's own abstract expressionist form crystallized.
 His key symbols begin to emerge.
 Paul Burlin exhibited in the 1944 Art in Progress show.

 Abstract expressionism

-Paul Burlin begins to use abstract expressionism as a mode for personal expression.
+Burlin begins to use abstract expressionism as a mode for personal expression.
 Burlin divorced his third wife in 1946 and married Margaret (Peggy) Timmerman in 1947.
 He and Margaret remained together for the rest of his life.
-Burlin was invited to be Artist in Residence at many universities and museums such as the University of Minnesota, Washington University in St. Louis, University of Colorado, University of Wyoming, USC, Union College of New York, and the University of Texas.
+Burlin was invited to be Artist in Residence at many universities and museums including University of Minnesota, Washington University in St. Louis, University of Colorado Boulder, University of Wyoming, University of Southern California, Union College, and University of Texas at Austin.

 Last days

 In the 1950s, Burlin began to lose his sight.
 In the next ten years he underwent eight cornea implants.
 His despair at losing his sight was often a theme in his work.
 He painted, even at the times when he was declared legally blind.
 In a respite from the darkness, he painted The Series of Nine very near the end of his life.
 Paul Burlin died in 1969.
 The nine final paintings, which summarize and celebrate the life of the painter were shown at the NY MOMA in 1971, and at the Pasadena Museum in 1972.